OpenEvalProject/evals/manuscripts/elife-75401/v1/manuscript.md

 For the same cohort, 1064 high-resolution rs-fMRI scans were also acquired using a blood oxygenation level-dependent (BOLD) contrast sensitive gradient echo echo-planar sequence: repetition time = 800 ms, echo time = 37 ms, flip angle = 80°, field of view = 208 × 208 mm, 72 axial slices per volume, resolution = 2 × 2 × 2 mm3, total volumes = 420 (5 min 47 s).
 The rs-fMRI scans include 524 AP scans and 540 posterior to anterior (PA) scans, which are two opposite phase-encoding directions for better correction of geometric distortions.

-## Structural MRI processing
+### Structural MRI processing

 All T1- and T2-weighted MR images were processed using an infant-specific pipeline detailed in Li et al., 2014a; Li et al., 2015b; , which has been extensively validated in many infant studies (Wang et al., 2019a; Li et al., 2013; Li et al., 2015a; Geng et al., 2017; Meng et al., 2018; Li et al., 2014b; Jha et al., 2019; Lyall et al., 2015; Meng et al., 2016).
 The processing procedure includes the following main steps: (1) Rigid alignment of each T2-weighted image onto its corresponding T1-weighted image using FLIRT in FSL (Jenkinson et al., 2002; Jenkinson and Smith, 2001; Smith et al., 2004; Woolrich et al., 2009; Popescu et al., 2012); (2) Skull stripping by a deep learning-based method (Zhang et al., 2019b), followed by manual editing to ensure the clean skull and dura removal; (3) Removal of both cerebellum and brain stem by registration with an atlas; (4) Correction of intensity inhomogeneity using the N3 method Sled et al., 1998; (5) Longitudinally consistent segmentation of brain images as white matter, gray matter, and cerebrospinal fluid using an infant-dedicated deep learning-based method Wang et al., 2018; and (6) Separation of each brain into left and right hemispheres and filling non-cortical structures.

-## Resting-state fMRI processing
+### Resting-state fMRI processing

 Infant rs-fMRI processing was conducted according to an infant-specific functional pipeline (Jiang et al., 2019; Zhang et al., 2019c; Zhou et al., 2019).
 The head motion was corrected using FSL (Jenkinson et al., 2002).
 For the spatial distortion, we performed echo planar imaging (EPI) geometric distortion corrections for AP and PA scans using topup from FSL (Smith et al., 2004) and verified the distortion correction results by visual inspection.
 The rs-fMRI scans were then registered to the T1-weighted structural MRI of the same subject using a boundary-based registration approach (Greve and Fischl, 2009; Griffanti et al., 2014; Salimi-Khorshidi et al., 2014).
 All of the transformations and deformation fields were combined and used to resample the rs-fMRI data in the native space through a one-time resampling strategy.
 After conservative high-pass filtering with a sigma of 1000s to remove linear trends in the data, individual independent component analysis was conducted to decompose each of the preprocessed rs-fMRI data into 150 components using MELODIC (Beckmann and Smith, 2004) in FSL.
 An automatic deep learning-based noise-related component identification algorithm was used to identify and remove non-signal components to clean the rs-fMRI data (Kam et al., 2019).

-## Cortical surface reconstruction and mapping
+### Cortical surface reconstruction and mapping

 Based on the tissue segmentation results, the inner, middle, and outer cortical surfaces of each hemisphere of each MRI scan were reconstructed and represented by triangular meshes with correct topology and accurate geometry, by using a topology-preserving deformable surface method (Li et al., 2014a; Li et al., 2012).
 Before cortical surface reconstruction, topology correction on the whiter matter surface was performed to ensure the spherical topology of each surface (Sun et al., 2019).
 After surface reconstruction, the inner cortical surface, which has vertex-to-vertex correspondences with the middle and outer cortical surfaces, was further smoothed, inflated, and mapped onto a standard sphere (Fischl et al., 1999).

 To ensure the accuracy of longitudinal analysis during infancy, it is necessary to perform longitudinally consistent cortical surface registration (Li et al., 2015b).
 Specifically, (1) for each subject, we first co-registered the longitudinal cortical surfaces using Spherical Demons (Yeo et al., 2010) based on cortical folding-based features, that is, average convexity and mean curvature.
 (2) Longitudinal cortical attribute maps were then averaged to obtain the intra-subject mean surface maps.
 (3) For each hemisphere, all intra-subject mean surface maps were then co-registered and averaged to get the population-mean surface maps.
 (4) The population-mean surface maps were mapped to the HCP 164k ‘fs_LR’ space using the deformation field that deforms the ‘fsaverage’ space to the ‘fs_LR’ space released by Van Essen et al., 2012, which was obtained by landmark-based registration.
 By concatenating the three deformation fields of steps 1, 3, and 4, we directly warped all cortical surfaces from individual scan spaces to the HCP 164k_LR space and then resampled them to 32k_LR using the HCP pipeline (Glasser et al., 2013), thus establishing vertex-to-vertex correspondences across individuals and ages.
 All results were visually inspected to ensure sufficient quality for subsequent analysis.
-The inner and outer cortical surfaces were used as a constraint to resample the rs-fMRI time courses onto the middle cortical surface with 32,492 vertices using the HCP workbench (Glasser et al., 2013), and the time courses were further spatially smoothed on the middle cortical surface with a small Gaussian kernel (σ=2.55 mm).
+The inner and outer cortical surfaces were used as a constraint to resample the rs-fMRI time courses onto the middle cortical surface with 32,492 vertices using the HCP workbench (Glasser et al., 2013), and the time courses were further spatially smoothed on the middle cortical surface with a small Gaussian kernel ($\sigma=2.55 mm$).

-## Generation of fine-grained cortical functional parcellation maps
+### Generation of fine-grained cortical functional parcellation maps

 In this section, we describe detailed steps for generating fine-scaled infant cortical functional parcellation maps (see Figure 8).
 Specifically, we first describe the computation of the local gradient map of FC for each scan, followed by a function-based registration step based on local gradient maps.
 Then, we detail the computation of both ‘age-related’ and ‘age-independent’ parcellation maps based on the functional registration results and our evaluation scheme.
 Finally, we introduce how we use the parcellation maps to discover the functional network organization development, as well as parcel homogeneity and local efficiency during infancy.